tejb96/classes-objects/Temperature.md

 ![image](temperatureUML.png)

 ## Specification
-The class Temperature contains a temperature in Fahrenheit and is able to return it as is or in Celsius.
+This class Temperature contains a temperature in Fahrenheit and is able to return it as is or in Celsius.

 ## Execution and Testing